R2-G2/Betriebsrat/README.md

 ## Project Rules

-Project rules are defined in the `.cursor/rules` file.
+Project rules are defined in the [documentation](docs/index.md).
 All development follows the AI-assisted workflow defined there.

 ## Project Structure